lewisdiamond/stromjs/README.md

 ## child(childProcess)
-Return a `Duplex` stream from a child process' stdin and stdout
+Returns a `Duplex` stream from a child process' stdin and stdout

 | Param | Type | Description |
 | --- | --- | --- |